List of active duty United States Space Force general officers

 Lt Gen Saltzman being presented with the very first three-star flag in the U.S. Space Force during his promotion, 14 August 2020.

 This is a list of active duty United States Space Force general officers.
-There are 32 active duty general officers in the U.S. Space Force: four generals, six lieutenant generals, eight major generals, and 14 brigadier generals.
-Among the 32, 24 of them serve in positions in the Space Force, while eight serve in joint positions.
+There are 29 active duty general officers in the U.S. Space Force: four generals, five lieutenant generals, seven major generals, and 13 brigadier generals.
+Among the 29, 21 of them serve in positions in the Space Force, while seven serve in joint positions.
 All of them transferred from the United States Air Force.
 Space Force general officers, like in other U.S. armed services, are nominated by the president of the United States and confirmed by the Senate.